 21. Have Your Own Transportation

-Maybe you can’t afford a car or you don’t like driving, that’s understandable.
-However, full grown adults don’t bum rides to and from work/school every day.
-A full grown adult would either get a bike, learn the bus schedule or call an Uber.
+Last but not least the important thing to do at age 21 is to have your own transport.
+Maybe you can’t afford a car or you don’t like driving, and that’s understandable.
+However, full-grown adults don’t bum rides to and from work/school every day.
+A full-grown adult would either get a bike, learn the bus schedule or call an Uber.